raeTen/logTail/README.md

 in different ways by renaming the .py file e.g. ./logTail2.py ./logTail_kern_log.py and so on.
 Ensure to give any "logTail" a different configuration file by passing it with -f (--configgile).
-Please note the option - l for single logfiles are no longer granted.
+Please note: the option - l for single logfiles is not longer granted.

 c) "start_logTail.sh" starts a instance within a screen session, which is the most useful way which I prefer.